Ferry Tips and Tricks

 - Early morning ferry or just in a rush?
 Another benefit of our location is that you can pull around and get in line as soon as the toll booth opens in the morning –or– as soon as the previous departure for Anacortes leaves and be first in line to board your boat which means you’ll have a good shot at being one of the first to get off the boat as well.

 - Don’t have a ferry reservation for the trip back to Anacortes?
 We can’t always plan departures enough in advance to be able to snag a reservation.
 If you pull around to the ferry line just after the previous departure for Anacortes leaves and say you want to travel standby, you’ll be first in line once all the folks with reservations board.
-We won’t guarantee that you’ll make it onto the boat but we will say that this hasn’t failed us yet!
-The best part is that, after you park your car in line, you can come back to the cottage and relax until about 15-20 minutes before the boat is scheduled to leave.
+We can’t guarantee that you’ll make it onto the boat but we will say that this hasn’t failed us yet!
+The best part is that, after you park your car in line, you can come back to the cottage, grab a snack or drink, or generally just relax until about 15-20 minutes before the boat is scheduled to leave.

 Keep in mind…

 - Not all boats that leave Anacortes make stops at Orcas.
-Unfortunately, we have had guests scramble to get on boats that then sailed past Orcas and took them to Friday Harbor.
+Unfortunately, we have had guests scramble to get on boats that then sailed past Orcas and took them to Friday Harbor or stopped shy and left them stranded on Lopez.
 This made us and them very sad.